spicybackend/grspec/README.md

 # GRSpec
+[![Build Status](https://travis-ci.org/yumoose/grspec.svg?branch=master)](https://travis-ci.org/yumoose/grspec)

 A simple spec runner for differed files

-[![Build Status](https://travis-ci.org/yumoose/grspec.svg?branch=master)](https://travis-ci.org/yumoose/grspec)

 ## Description
-grspec is a gem that can quickly and easily run specs for files that git has detected changes for, allowing for quick and easy regression checking without full-on test runs before committing and overloading build nodes.
+GRSpec is a tiny gem that can quickly and easily run specs for files that git has detected changes for, allowing for quick and easy regression checking without full-on test runs before committing and overloading build nodes.

 ## Example Usage
 ### Simple Usage